Flexible Budget Overview

 The flexible budget is an appealing concept.
-We note three particular advantages in this section.
+Here are several advantages:

 - Usage in variable cost environment.
 The flexible budget is especially useful in businesses where costs are closely aligned with the level of business activity, such as a retail environment where overhead can be segregated and treated as a fixed cost, while the cost of merchandise is directly linked to revenues.